CanonicalLtd/maas-docs/en/installconfig-checklist.md

 If you [imported your SSH key][ssh-keys] then you should now be able to ssh to the deployed node by connecting to the 'ubuntu' account.
 The node's page in the web UI will inform you of its IP address.
-Congratulations!
+Mission accomplished!

 <!-- LINKS -->